dancer1325/ethereum-org-website/src/intl/en/glossary.md

   "gwei-definition": "Short for gigawei, a denomination of <a href=\"/glossary/#ether\">ether</a>, commonly utilized to price <a href=\"/glossary/#gas\">gas</a>.
 1 gwei = 10<sup>9</sup> <a href=\"/glossary/#wei\">wei</a>.
 10<sup>9</sup> gwei = 1 ether.",
   "hard-fork-term": "Hard fork",
   "hard-fork-definition": "A permanent divergence in the <a href=\"/glossary/#blockchain\">blockchain</a>; also known as a hard-forking change.
 One commonly occurs when nonupgraded nodes can't validate blocks created by upgraded nodes that follow newer <a href=\"/glossary/#consensus-rules\">consensus rules</a>.
-Not to be confused with a fork, soft fork, software fork, or Git fork.", "hash-term": "Hash",
+Not to be confused with a fork, soft fork, software fork, or Git fork.",

-  "hash-definition": "A fixed-length fingerprint of variable-size input, produced by a hash function.
-(See <a href=\"/glossary/#keccak-256\">keccak-256</a>).", "hash-rate-term": "Hash rate", "hash-rate-definition": "The number of hash calculations made per second by computers running mining software.", "homestead-term": "Homestead",
+  "hash-rate-term": "Hash rate",
+  "hash-rate-definition": "The number of hash calculations made per second by computers running mining software.", "homestead-term": "Homestead",